cnp3/ebook/exercises/ex-sharing.rst

     \draw[very thick, green, ->] (4,7) node [anchor=north, fill=white] {C} -- (5,6);
     \draw[very thick, blue, ->] (10,7) node [anchor=north, fill=white] {B} -- (9,6);

-  .. no collision between A and B
-  .. no collision B and C
-  .. collision C and last B

 3. In ALOHA, the hosts rely on acknowledgments to detect whether their frame has been received correctly by the destination.
 Consider a network running at 100 Mbps where the host exchange 1000 bits frames and acknowledgments of 100 bits.
 Draw the frames sent by hosts A and B in the figure below.
 Assume that a square corresponds to 10 microseconds and that the cable has a length of 2 kilometers.